Zen-CODE/kivybits/KivyCompleteVM/ReadMe.txt

 The VM comes pre-installed with for:

-    android.sdk = 23
+    android.sdk = 28

     android.api = 19 or android.api = 27

-Other versions can be specified, but will result in the downloading and installation of these packages.
+Other versions can be specified, but might result in the downloading and installation of these packages.

-Note: It appears that builds for later API's only succeed if you build for API 19 first.
-So please build for API 19 first, then your desired API level.
-This will hopefully be resolved in later releases.

 Android SDK
 ------------

-The VM comes with SDK 23 pre-installed.
+The VM comes with SDK 28 pre-installed.
 To update or reconfigure it:

-    $ cd /home/kivy/.buildozer/android/platform/android-sdk-23/tools/
+    $ cd /home/kivy/Android/android-sdk-28/tools/
     $ ./android

 Android Debugging with buildozer